jamiepompei/MERN-AI-ChatBot/README.md

 - Protected user routes with verification checks<br>
 - Chat display is capable of showing code blocks<br>
 <br>
 To run this project locally, clone down the repo.
 CD into backend folder and run 'npm run dev' to run the server.
-CD into frontend folder and run 'npm run dev' to run the frontend.
+CD into frontend folder and run 'npm run dev' to run the frontend.<br>

 Please note, you must provide your own values to the configurations in backend/.env file to run this application locally.